hasan3e8/AlphaDAWG/README.md

         python3 Parsing_CSVs.py <number of samples> <sweep or neutral> <train or test>

-Like before use 1 for sweep sample and 0 for neutrals, and use 1 for test samples and 0 for train samples.
+Like before use 1 for sweep and 0 for neutral samples, and use 1 for test samples and 0 for train samples.
 As an example

         python3 Parsing_CSVs.py 100 1 1